Balsamiq Cloud Documentation

 Balsamiq Cloud is optimized for collaborative work.
 This document outlines the different ways to interact with your team, while editing a project.

-Note: The following features require Edit permissions, see People and Permissions for more details.
+Note: The following features require Edit permissions, check out People and Permissions for more details.

 Collaborating in Real-Time

 Balsamiq Cloud supports real-time collaboration between users.
 Once two or more users join the same project, every change is reflected in real-time for everyone.
-The toolbar shows users who have joined the project, and the permission level they have.
+The toolbar displays the avatar of users who have joined the project, and the permission level they have.

 The navigator panel indicates which wireframes your co-workers are working on by displaying their profile picture there.

-Opening the same wireframe allows you to see your co-worker's edits in real-time.
+Opening the same wireframe displays your co-worker's edits in real-time.

 Commenting

-Besides real-time collaboration and chat, Balsamiq Cloud offers many other ways to get feedback on your designs.
-To learn more about it, see Sharing and Reviewing.
+Besides real-time collaboration, Balsamiq Cloud offers many other ways to get feedback on your designs.
+To learn more about it, check out Sharing and Reviewing.

-Among those, the Comments Panel is a great alternative to chat, especially since it doesn't require edit permissions.
+Among those, the Comments Panel is a useful option that doesn't require edit permissions.

-Comments can be marked as resolved after they are reviewed and addressed.
+A red dot indicates that a Comment is unread.
+Comments can be marked as read and unread by clicking the blue/grey dot.
 You can add Callout markers to indicate specific elements in the wireframe where the comments applies or add a link to an alternate version.
 You can even include @-mentions in your comments if needed.

 More about comments here.